QuantEcon/lecture-python-intro/in-work/markov_chains.md

 = \mathbb P \{ X_{t+1}  = y \,|\, X_t, X_{t-1}, \ldots \}
 ```

-In other words, knowing the current state is enough to know probabilities for future states.
+In other words, knowing the current state is enough to know probabilities for the future states.

 In particular, the dynamics of a Markov chain are fully determined by the set of values